pierceyouatt/ruby_scripts/README.md

 outputs

 ```
-See you next time, AppDev!
+"See you next time, AppDev!"
 ```

 ### rails todays_date

 ```
-rails bye
+rails todays_date
 ```

 should output